HVVSATHWIK/DarkPDFConverter/README.md

 - **Brightness and Contrast Adjustment**: Fine-tune the brightness and contrast of the converted PDF.
 - **Real-time Preview**: Generate a preview of the PDF in dark mode before conversion.
 - **Download Converted PDF**: Download the converted PDF file with a single click.
+- **Split PDF**: Split your PDF into multiple parts by specifying the start and end pages.
+- **Merge PDFs**: Merge multiple PDF files into one.
+- **Rotate PDF Pages**: Rotate specific pages within your PDF file.

 ## Getting Started